techservicesillinois/terraform-aws-ecs-service/README.md

 [![Terraform actions status](https://github.com/techservicesillinois/terraform-aws-ecs-service/workflows/terraform/badge.svg)](https://github.com/techservicesillinois/terraform-aws-ecs-service/actions)

-Provides a service running under Amazon Elastic Container Service (ECS).
-An ECS service is essentially a task such as a web service that is expected to run until the task exits.
+Provides a service running under the Amazon Elastic Container Service (ECS).
+An ECS service is essentially a task such as a web service that is expected to run until terminated.
 ECS is normally configured to automatically restart a failed task.

 ECS allows users to run Docker applications across a cluster of EC2 instances which provide compute power for the workload.
 Although running Docker containers is itself a straightforward process, configuration of the various infrastructure components (including integrating the containers with an optional application load balancer) is complex.